What's up with cross-module optimizations?

 GHC.Prim.readWord8OffAddr#

-ed the string finalizer to avoid running it before we’re done with the string).
+(and GHC.Prim.touch#ed the string finalizer to avoid running it before we’re done with the string).

 The bad, slow version then calls Data.Stack.$wpush

-(which looks like a mangled version of our push
+(which looks like a mangled version of our push),

 passing it a ton of things: